sisoe24/Nuke-Tools/README.md

 ### 1.5.1.
 Usage

 Access the nodes panel by clicking on the Nuke icon in the Activity Bar.
-The panel will be empty until you connect [NukeServerSocket](https://github.com/sisoe24/NukeServerSocket).
+The panel will be empty until you connect [NukeServerSocket](https://github.com/sisoe24/NukeServerSocket) and make sure that the Code Execution Engine is set to `Script Editor`.
 Once connected, the panel will be populated with nodes from the current DAG.
 After adding a new knob in Nuke, you'll need to refresh with the "Refresh" button to see the new knob.

 Click the `+` button on a node in the panel to assign it a new knob.
 Each knob has a file reference which you can edit.
 Once you save the file, you can sync the file content with the knob by clicking the "Send code to Knob" button.
 To use the `knobChanged`, type its name into the input dialog when creatin a new knob.